News Center

 2024-10-07 13:35:48

-sudo yum groupinstall "development tools" -y
+sudo yum update -ysudo yum groupinstall "development tools" -y

 sudo yum install python3-devel -y

-sudo yum install python3-pip -y
+sudo yum install python3-pip -ysudo pip3 install virtualenvvirtualenv funasr_env

 source funasr_env/bin/activate